RECIPE: Pumpkin Sage Polenta With Roasted Vegetables - The Nibble Webzine Of Food Adventures Pumpkin Sage Polenta With Roasted Vegetables

 Canned Pumpkin

-[3] Make sure you use canned pumpkin purée.
-Pumpkin pie filling has added sugar and spices (photo © Jessica Gavin: Culinary Scientist).
+[2] Make sure you use canned pumpkin purée, not pumpkin pie filling, which has added sugar and spices (photo © Jessica Gavin: Culinary Scientist).

 Butternut Squash

-[5] The recipe calls for butternut squash, easy to find and easier to cut than acorn squash.
+[5] For the roasted veggies, the recipe calls for butternut squash, which easy to find and easier to cut than acorn squash.
 But you can substitute any winter squash, including fresh pumpkin (photo © Hawk Haven Vineyard).

 ________________